 - Artists who wish to improve their observation and watercolor painting skills

-- Watercolor painters who wish to ‘loosen up’
+- Watercolor painters who wish to ‘loosen up’ their watercolor painting style

 ART SUPPLIES YOU’LL NEED:

 - Drawing pad 11 x 14” approx. (medium tooth)